RediSearch/RediSearch/README.md

 ## Overview

-RediSearch is a [Redis module](https://redis.io/modules) that provides querying, secondary indexing, and full-text search for Redis.
-To use RediSearch, you first declare indexes on your Redis data.
-You can then use the RediSearch query language to query that data.
+Search and Query is a [Redis module](https://redis.io/modules) that provides querying, secondary indexing, and full-text search for Redis.
+To use Search and Query, you first declare indexes on your Redis data.
+You can then use the module's query language to query that data.

-RediSearch uses compressed, inverted indexes for fast indexing with a low memory footprint.
+Search and Query uses compressed, inverted indexes for fast indexing with a low memory footprint.

-RediSearch indexes enhance Redis by providing exact-phrase matching, fuzzy search, and numeric filtering, among many other features.
+Search and Query indexes enhance Redis by providing exact-phrase matching, fuzzy search, and numeric filtering, among many other features.

 ## Getting started

-If you're just getting started with RediSearch, check out the [official RediSearch tutorial](https://github.com/RediSearch/redisearch-getting-started).
-Also, consider viewing our [RediSearch video explainer](https://www.youtube.com/watch?v=B10nHEdW3NA).
+If you're just getting started with Search and Query, check out the [official Search and Query tutorial](https://github.com/RediSearch/redisearch-getting-started).
+Also, consider viewing our [Search and Query video explainer](https://www.youtube.com/watch?v=B10nHEdW3NA).

-The fastest way to get up and running with RediSearch is by using the [Redis Stack Docker image](https://hub.docker.com/r/redis/redis-stack/).
+The fastest way to get up and running with Search and Query is by using the [Redis Stack Docker image](https://hub.docker.com/r/redis/redis-stack/).

-## Trying RediSearch
+## Trying Search and Query

-To try RediSearch, either use the RediSearch Docker image, or [create a free Redis Cloud Essentials account](https://redis.com/try-free/) to get a RediSearch instance in the cloud.
+To try Search and Query, either use the Redis Stack Docker image, or [create a free Redis Cloud Essentials account](https://redis.com/try-free/) to get a Redis Stack instance in the cloud, which include Search and Query.

 ### Docker image

-The [Redis Stack Docker image](https://hub.docker.com/r/redis/redis-stack-server/) makes it easy to try RediSearch.
+The [Redis Stack Docker image](https://hub.docker.com/r/redis/redis-stack-server/) makes it easy to try Search and Query.

-To create a local RediSearch container, run:
+To create a local Redis Stack container with Search and Query, run:

 ```sh
 $ docker run -p 6379:6379 redis/redis-stack-server:latest